OpenSynergy/pysar/README.md

 Enjoy, and know that your feedback is highly appreciated.

-I'd also like to thank OpenSynergy, Inc.'s management for the permission to publish this as open source under the company's "umbrella".
+I'd also like to thank OpenSynergy, Inc.'s management for their support and permission to publish this as open source under the company's "umbrella".

 Cheers,